robertmuth/Cwerg/FrontEnd/README.md

 All control flow and all memory allocation is explicit.

-Discouraged practices are possible but require explicit overrides, e.g.: uninitialized variables, global visibility, mutability, ...
+Discouraged practices are possible but require explicit overrides, e.g.: uninitialized variables, global visibility, mutability, unchecked array accesses, untagged unions, ...
+...

 ## Syntax